Nissan Maxima: Third generation (1989)

 During this year, the Maxima was first introduced to the European market, replacing the Laurel.
 For European markets, the model range was: 3.0, 3.0 S, and 3.0 SE.
+The only engine was the single-cam VG30E, producing 170 PS.

 Nissan Australia began importing the J30 series for a May 1990 release to replace the locally assembled Nissan Skyline (R31) sedan and station wagon.
 Powertrain comprised the 3.0-liter VG30E V6 rated at 122 kW and a four-speed automatic.
 Nissan made the Maxima available in two equipment grades, the M and Ti.
 The M featured air conditioning, alloy wheels, central locking, cruise control, power steering, and power windows.
 The Ti added a rear spoiler, climate control air conditioning, anti-lock brakes, electric seats and a PIN touch-pad locking system.
 The M-based LE of late 1991 featured a CD player and sunroof.
 There was also a leather/sunroof pack optional on Ti.
 Nissan Australia released a facelift in January 1993 that included a new grille insert, revised tail lamps, wheels and cabin trim.
-A driver airbag was now fitted to the Ti, and made optional on the new Executive trim that replaced the M. The J30 in Australia was replaced in February 1995 by a new Maxima based on the Nissan Cefiro (A32).
+A driver airbag became fitted to the Ti, and made optional on the new Executive trim that replaced the M. The J30 in Australia was replaced in February 1995 by a new Maxima based on the Nissan Cefiro (A32).

 The three variants assembled locally in New Zealand had automatic transmissions and the VG30E Engine only.
 Versions sold in Japan and Europe had a manual transmission option as an alternative to the automatic transmission that was standard in North America and Australia/New Zealand.
 The Maxima SE was on Car and Driver magazine's Ten Best list for 1990.

 Another Bluebird Maxima continued on as a Nissan Bluebird (U12) and solely as a station wagon with the VG20ET engine during this period until the introduction of the U13 Bluebird, and the Avenir replaced the Bluebird wagon altogether.